NomiChirps/tplp2/README.md

   - [ ] Install jumpers on the stepper drivers (to configure internal 5v power supply)
   - [ ] Stretch goal: add a WiFi module?
   - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
-  - [ ] Transfer from breadboard to permaproto
+  - [ ] Transfer from breadboard to permaproto, or ask wembly to whip up a pcb
   - [x] Add bus capacitors
 - Nice-to-haves
   - [ ] rename all the lvgl_driver.cc to have distinct module names for VLOG